 Romanesque Architecture in Spain

-romanesque architecture Having pushed Spain's populous Muslim community into the south, Spanish Christians across the north found themselves free to worship as they wished yet with no place to do so.
+Having pushed Spain's populous Muslim community into the south, Spanish Christians across the north found themselves free to worship as they wished yet with no place to do so.
 At first, former Moorish buildings were converted and used but Christians eventually wanted to construct their own buildings.
 Essentially based on what they heard and imagined Christian churches in Rome to be like, Romanesque was that that first manifestation of Christian architecture in Spain.

 Romanesque architecture first sprung up throughout western Europe and made its way to Spain via the Pyrenees Mountains, which run along the border between France and Spain.
 Naturally carrying along French-influenced Romanesque, Romanesque arrived and then developed in Spain throughout the 10th and 11th centuries, first in eastern Spain and then travelling west across northern Spain along the Camino de Santiago (Way of Saint James).
 This religious pilgrimage, which thousands of people continue to do today, is to thank for the Romanesque presence in Spain, especially throughout the regions of Galicia, Aragón and Castilla- where Salamanca is!